Sandals are a god-send when you are traveling or doing sport or on vacation!

 Another unique part of the Chaco sandals is their strap system.
 Unlike on most sandals where you just tighten the strap or buckle, they use a complete loop that holds "the whole foot".

-Chacos also offer sandals with and without toe strap (z1 vs z2 models).
-So, if you are confused by these names don't be.
+Chacos sandals come with and without toe strap (z1 vs z2 models).
+So, if you are confused by these names don’t be.

-People who swear by these sandals don't care because the extra weight means they are more solid and you don't feel the ground as much.
-However, Chaco has been listening to the public and also came out with a lighter version of the sandals recently - The Zvolv.
-So, if weight is a problem for you, check out those.
+People who swear by these sandals don’t care because the extra weight means they are more solid and you don’t feel the ground as much.
+However, Chaco has also added their newer “cloud” variant which has a softer footbed, if that is something you are interested in.

 PROS